chrisquince/DESMAN/README.md

 cd ..
 ```

-Then perform actual mapping you may want to put this in a shell script:
+Then perform the actual mapping you may want to put this in a shell script:

 ```bash
 mkdir Map